Everything That You Need in Order to Build and Properly Optimize a WordPress Website

 If you want to check how your site looks on different mobile devices, use this online tool:

-Note that this tool is not 100% accurate all the time, so you should also check an actual mobile device as well.
+Note that these tools are not 100% accurate all the time, so you should also check an actual mobile device as well.
 Also, make sure that your theme, or a plugin that you might use, is responsive (mobile-ready).

-Note that this tool measures how much time it takes for your whole website to load, every script.
-So, if the results show, like, 4 seconds loading time, it doesn’t usually mean that it takes 4 seconds until your website actually starts to load / appear.
+Note that these tools measure how much time it takes for your whole website to load, every script.
+So, if the results show, like, 5 seconds loading time, it doesn’t usually mean that it takes 4 seconds until your website actually starts to load / appear.

 A CDN (Content Delivery Network) can drastically improve your website’s loading time.
 Here are several such services: